Research

 Lending Competition and Funding Collaboration

-We study competition and collaboration between a bank and a fintech firm in a market plagued by adverse selection.
-The bank has cheaper funding, whereas the fintech firm has better screening technology.
+PDFWe examine competition and collaboration between banks and fintech firms in a market with adverse selection.
+Banks have cheaper funding, while fintechs have better screening technology.
 Our innovation is to allow the bank to lend to the fintech, i.e., to finance its competitors.
-This partnership funding arrangement lowers the fintech's funding costs and reduces the bank's incentive to compete.
-We show that two lenders collaborate when the average quality of the borrower pool is low but compete when the quality gets high.
-While the fintech always benefits from partnership funding, the bank receives more profits only when the average quality is high, at the expense of higher interest rates the borrowers face.
+This partnership lowers fintech funding costs and reduces bank competition incentives.
+Lenders collaborate when average borrower quality is low but compete when it’s high.
+While partnership funding always benefits the fintech, it increases the bank’s profits only when the average borrower quality is low and benefits the borrowers only when the average quality is high.

 Trading Information